You can opt-out from either of these at any time

 New to winter activities?
 Here’s an idea on how to break the ice–waterfall ice climbing.
 We sent Much Digital Studios Creator Dan Rodo on his own Banff adventure to try out the sport for the first time and had him share his favourite moments and advice for anyone eager to try the exhilarating activity.

 After a safety briefing and quick tutorial, Dan, his friends and their guide hiked two kilometres to get the actual falls.
+Going with a licenced guide is a great way to manage the risks of climbing and avalanche safety while learning the sport.
 Geared with mountaineering boots, pick axes and harnesses, they were ready to start climbing.

 You have to do it with both feet and both hands.
 You get tired, like three quarters of the way up.
 But then you see the top and you think, ‘I have to make it.’
 It’s exhausting. — Dan Rodo